 Triangle Youth Brass Band Directors

-Jesse Rackley is the Artistic Director of the Triangle Youth Brass Bands and conductor of the Watson Brass Band, a 30 piece British style brass band comprised of some of the most talented high school brass and percussion players in the Central North Carolina region.
+Jesse Rackley is the Artistic Director of the Triangle Youth Brass Bands and conductor of the Watson Brass Band, a 30 piece British style brass band comprised of the most talented high school brass and percussion players in the Central North Carolina region.
 Previously, he served as Music Director of the Triangle Youth Brass Ensemble from 2009-2013.
+Under his direction, the Triangle

-Currently located in Raleigh, NC, Jesse is an accomplished tenor trombonist, euphoniumist, and educator.
-He is the acting Principal Trombone of the Fayetteville Symphony and second trombone with the Carolina Philharmonic and Tar River Philharmonic.
-He performs regularly with the North Carolina Symphony and has performed with the Wilmington symphony, Chamber Orchestra of the Triangle, Durham Symphony and Eastern Music Festival Orchestra.
-As a soloist, Jesse has been featured with the Triangle Brass Band, Triangle Youth Brass Band, Triangle Youth Brass Ensemble, 440th US Army Band, and East Carolina Tuba Ensemble.
+Jesse is an accomplished tenor trombone and euphonium performer and educator.
+He is the Principal Trombone of the Fayetteville Symphony and performs regularly with the North Carolina Symphony.
+He has performed with the Virginia Symphony, Charleston Symphony, Greensboro Symphony, Winston-Salem Symphony, Wilmington symphony, Chamber Orchestra of the Triangle, and Eastern Music Festival Orchestra.
+As a soloist, Jesse has been featured with the Triangle Brass Band, Triangle Youth Brass Band, 440th US Army Band, and East Carolina University Tuba Ensemble.

-Jesse was the winner of the 2009 and 2007 Southeast Regional Tuba Euphonium Conference’s solo euphonium competition, runner up in the 2002 International Tuba Euphonium Conference’s Young Artist solo competition, semi-finalist in the 2002 Leonard Falcone International Tuba Euphonium Competition, and was the winner of the 2002 NC Governor’s School Concerto Competition.
+Jesse was the winner of the 2009 and 2007 Southeast Regional Tuba Euphonium Conference solo euphonium competition, runner up in the 2002 International Tuba Euphonium Conference Young Artist solo competition, and semi-finalist in the 2002 Leonard Falcone International Tuba Euphonium Competition.

-As a teacher, Jesse maintains a large and active private studio of over 20 students throughout central and eastern North Carolina.
+As a teacher, Jesse maintains a large and active private studio throughout central North Carolina.
 His students consistently receive top honors in the NC All-District and All-State Bands and participate in various summer festivals.
 Jesse is in frequent demand as a soloist, clinician, and adjudicator throughout North Carolina.

-Jesse resides in Raleigh, NC, with his beautiful wife Brooke and their two sons, Noah and Ryan.
+Jesse lives in Morrisville with his two sons, Noah and Ryan, and his partner, Cindy.

 Triangle Youth Brass Band Director

-Mr. Edwards is active as a freelance trombonist, performing regularly with the Triangle Brass Band.
-He has also performed with the North Carolina Wind Orchestra, Fayetteville Symphony Orchestra, Cape Fear Regional Theater, Greensboro Philharmonia and the Highland Brass Quintet
+Mr. Edwards has performed professionally as a trombonist with the Triangle Brass Band, North Carolina Wind Orchestra, Fayetteville Symphony Orchestra, Cape Fear Regional Theater, Greensboro Philharmonia and the Highland Brass Quintet.
+Students under his private instruction have earned seats in Southeast and Central All-District Bands and the NC All-State Honor Bands.

 Triangle Youth Academy Brass Band Director